samvera/hyrax/documentation/developing-your-hyrax-based-app.md

 <aside><p><em><strong>Note:</em></strong> The Docker image describes the canonical dependencies.
 In a way, it is executable documentation.
 The following documentation is our best effort to transcribe that executable documentation into a narrative.
 In other words, this documentation may drift away from the Docker details.</p></aside>

-You can also try [Running Hyrax-based application in local VM](https://github.com/samvera/hyrax/wiki/Hyrax-Development-Guide#running-hyrax-based-application-in-local-vm) using Ubuntu.
+You can also try [Running Hyrax-based application in local VM](https://github.com/samvera/hyrax/wiki/Hyrax-Development-Guide#running-hyrax-based-application-in-local-vm) which uses Ubuntu.

 This document contains instructions specific to setting up an app with __Hyrax v3.0.0-rc2__.
 If you are looking for instructions on installing a different